Super-Visions/sv-geolocation/README.md

 Note that by default, the static map from Google Maps have a dynamic zoom level.
 If you want a fixed zoom level, you will need to reflect this in the parameter `staticmapurl`.

+### display_coordinates

+This value specifies if the coordinates of the geolocation also should be shown under the thumbnail.
+This is enabled by default.
+Note that when you don't have thumbnails, the coordinates will always be displayed.

 XML Data Model Reference
 ------------------------